BGHDDevelopment/PunishmentGUI/README.md

-# LiteBansGUI
+# PunishmentGUI
-Source code for LiteBansGUI Spigot Plugin https://www.spigotmc.org/resources/52072/
+Source code for PunishmentGUI, a Spigot Plugin https://www.spigotmc.org/resources/52072/

 You can not re-distrubute this code and any use of it must be private.